jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-shall-ocin-civic-underground.md

 **RR: Of the many sets you’ve played over the years, which one really stands out in your memory?**

-Shall Ocin: This is one of the most difficult questions that people make...
-I have played in so many special places that I can't just pick up one, it would be unfair with dozens of other places.
+Shall Ocin: This is one of the most difficult questions that people ask...
+I have played in so many special places that I can't just pick up one, it would be unfair to dozens of other places.
 <br><br>

-**RR: Finally, what else do you have coming up this year?**
+**RR: Fair enough.
+Finally, what else do you have coming up this year?**

-Shall Ocin: I am finishing a remix for Christian Smith, a Rework, a new EP for Clash Lion and some other secret projects that I can't talk about now!
+Shall Ocin: I am finishing a remix for Christian Smith, a new EP for Clash Lion and some other secret projects that I can't talk about now!
 Haha
 <br><br>

+**RR: Thanks for the chat, see you at the Civic!**
+<br><br>

+Catch Shall Ocin at the [Civic Underground](https://www.ravereviewz.net/Venue/Civic-Underground/35) tonight, details [here](https://www.ravereviewz.net/Event/Zoo-Events-w-Shall-Ocin-Tutti-Sydney/202).